henilmodi/WebDevProject/README.md

 # WebDevProject
-This is a Web Development Course Project built using
+This is a Web Development Course Project.
 <h1>Tech Stack Used: </h1>
 1. HTML <br>
 2. CSS <br>